PatrykLandowski/Twitter_Sentiment_Analysis/README.md

 # Prerequsites

+We assume you have already python and pip installed, If not please install them before starting our app.

 ## Twitter Developer account with API Key and Secret

 To acquire a Twitter API Key and Secret, please follow these steps: